Adrian-Dev/Application-Endless-Faller/REVIEW.md

 - Main character made some jittering when colliding with walls and platforms instead of snapping to them, but it seemed to be partially solved after playing with some rigidbody and speed parameters.

-- Testing the game with several parameter values to make it fun (player speed, spawn rate, speed to be increases, etc)
+- Testing the game with several parameter values to make it fun (player speed, spawn rate, speed to be increased, etc)

 - Payed attention in having a good hierarchy structure in the scene